-2. Motivating example
+2. MOTIVATING EXAMPLE

 Consider a stylized example of a course allocation problem illustrating our main result.
 Every semester, a business school offers two courses: mathematics (M) and finance (F).
 To graduate, a student must complete two semesters, taking one course per semester.
 We denote a course sequence by a two-tuple (ab), where $a \in \{M, F\}$ is the course taken in the first semester and $b \in \{M, F\}$ is the course taken in the second semester.
 For simplicity, we assume that a student can take any combination of the courses over her curriculum.
 In total, there are four course sequences: (MM), (MF), (FM), and (FF).
 We suppose that there is a unit mass of students with arbitrary ordinal preferences over course sequences.
 We want to assign each student a course sequence depending on her preference.
 An assignment can be random, meaning that a student can draw a course sequence from a probability distribution.
-Moreover, it must depend only on the preference face the same distribution.
+Moreover, it must depend only on the preferences and not the identities of students; thus, any two students with the same preference face the same distribution.